Soof: a geometric count-based reverse embroidery from Sindh

 Letters are alien to the everyday world of the women who embroider various plant and animal motifs.
 Giving them something our of context challenges them to really understand what sorts of new forms their embroideries can take.
 The women we worked with told us that they are usually given the designs to make and so they end up making but not applying their minds to think of new possibilities.

 Our workshops are meant to explore different ways a letter can be made, rather than to use one way and render all letters.
 Working this way ensures no stone is unturned in terms of the various types of embroideries and techniques explored.
 For instance, the "R" by Paani ben has been done in a "traditional" technique where the embroidered thread is hidden within the cloth.
 Here Paani ben also explores the use of gaps in the letterform, which we term as a "soof-serif" as they look like a serifed letter.
 We also explored the embroideries in terms of the types of base cloth — matka silk for the larger designs and the organic and indigenous cotton, kala cotton for the smaller designs.

-Craftspersons - Rathore Paani ben, Hetal ben, Chare Lata ben, Amisha ben, Manisha ben, Varsha ben, Ramila ben and Gita ben
+Craftspersons - Paniben Prabhubhai Rathod, Rathod Hetal Prabhubhai, Charu Lata ben, Amisha ben, Manisha ben, Varsha ben, Ramila ben and Gita ben

-Designer and Craft Co-ordinator - Ishan Khosla, Roshel Chawla
+Designer and Craft Co-ordinator - Ishan Khosla, Roshel Chawla, Kajama Chakma

 Type Development - Andreu Balius

 Volunteers– Fahila Mansuri, Maitri Soni, Pankti Patel, Riya Bansal, Shruti Jain

 Project Supported by - Synergy Consulting Inc. and Mon Ami Foundation